 Homesteading to the Glory of GodTim Kinnard

-But, of course, monastic life was more than just sitting around and reading one’s Bible all day.
+Of course, monastic life was more than just sitting around and reading one’s Bible all day.
 Those who lived in the monastery could delve into other projects as well.
 Scholasticism and artistry took off in many of these places.
 They had the opportunity to read libraries of books.
 They could write volumes and volumes of their own books to add to those libraries.
 They could develop certain crafts, whether that was weaving or woodworking, candle making or whatever it was.
-And then they could pass all of that knowledge down by apprenticeship and mentorship to the younger monks or nuns in their company.
+And then they could pass all of that knowledge down by apprenticeship and mentorship to the younger monks or nuns in their commune.

 In Matthew 5:14-16, Jesus tells his disciples,